JunkyByte/deepcharuco/README.md

 ## Overview

 #### NEWS: 🚀 You can now run inference on osx using MPS (>30fps on M2 Air)
 Current HEAD has a few optimizations targetting osx, training runs but is untested.
-Please refer to 6312bf6 for a reliable training setup.
+Please refer to [this commit](https://github.com/JunkyByte/deepcharuco/commit/6312bf6e9cad10b392beb0936f1acbf5e8064919) for a reliable training setup.

 ### Architecture
 ![architecture](https://i.imgur.com/W8TnGgm.png)